Louisa Wilkinson: Personal life

-She died in 1968 in Crowborough of a coronary thrombosis.
+She died in 1968, at age 78, in Crowborough of a coronary thrombosis.

 Nursing career

-She saw service as a nurse during both World Wars.
+Wilkinson saw service as a nurse during both World Wars.
 The 22-year-old Lumsden began her nursing training in 1911 at the Royal Infirmary in Sunderland.
 She had just finished her training when the First World War began in August 1914, and she promptly enlisted as a reserve in Queen Alexandra's Imperial Military Nursing Service (QAIMNS).
-She served in hospitals in the UK and Malta prior to her marriage in 1917.
+She served in hospitals in the United Kingdom and Malta prior to her marriage in 1917.

-After the First World War, Wilkinson became a regular member of the QAIMNS, starting as a staff nurse in the UK.
+After the First World War, Wilkinson became a regular member of the QAIMNS, starting as a staff nurse in the United Kingdom.
 In 1926 she was posted to India.

-In the Second World War, after returning to the UK, she was principal matron at the War Office, tasked to set up nursing services for the war.
-In 1942 she went back to India to organise the Indian military nursing services and centres for auxiliary nursing with the rank of Chief Principal Matron.
+During the Second World War, after returning to the United Kingdom, she was principal matron at the War Office, tasked to set up nursing services for the war.

+In 1942, Wilkinson went back to India to organise the Indian military nursing services and centres for auxiliary nursing with the rank of Chief Principal Matron.
 She organised a training programme in nursing for Indian women that included postgraduate training in nursing administration.

-She was appointed Matron in Chief from 1944 until she retired in 48, and after retirement was named Colonel Commandant from 1948 - 1950.
+She was appointed matron-in-chief from 1944 until she retired in 1948, and after retirement was named Colonel Commandant from 1948–50.

-Dame Louisa Wilkinson was involved in bringing the QAIMNS and the Territorial Army Nursing Service together in 1948 as the Queen Alexandra's Royal Army Nursing Corps.
+DWilkinson was involved in bringing the QAIMNS and the Territorial Army Nursing Service together in 1948 as the Queen Alexandra's Royal Army Nursing Corps.
 She was the first Controller Commandant until 1954.
 She also founded the QARANC Association.
 She was President of the Royal College of Nursing in 1948.